fasttime/JScrewIt/Features.md

 ### `NODE012`
 Features available in Node.js 0.12.
 Also compatible with Chrome 38, Opera 25 and Android Browser 4.1.2 and later versions.
-### `NO_IE`
-Features available in all supported engines except Internet Explorer.
-Includes features used by JSFuck with the exception of "UNDEFINED", which is not available in older Android Browser versions.
 ### `NO_IE_SRC`
 A string representation of native functions typical for most browsers with the notable exception of Internet Explorer.
 A remarkable trait for this feature is the lack of characters in the beginning of the string before "function".